-Non-cash asset impairment charges increased \$757.9 million year-to-year primarily due to the recognition in 2020 of the full impairment of goodwill associated with our Natural Gas Pipelines & Services business segment, which accounted for \$296.3 million of expense, the partial impairment of our marine transportation business, which accounted for \$256.7 million of expense, and the partial impairment of natural gas gathering and processing assets in South Texas, which accounted for an additional \$125.7 million of expense.
-For information regarding these charges, see Notes 2, 4 and 6 of the Notes to Consolidated Financial Statements included under Part II, Item 8 of this annual report.
+Non-cash asset impairment charges decreased \$180 million year-to-year primarily due to the partial impairment of our marine transportation business in December 2021, which accounted for \$114 million of expense, and the sale of a coal bed natural gas gathering system and related Val Verde treating facility in March 2021, both of which were components of our San Juan Gathering System, which accounted for an additional \$44 million of expense.
+For information regarding these charges, see Note 4 of the Notes to Consolidated Financial Statements included under Part II, Item 8 of this annual report.